gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 }
 ```

-Of course sending the generated proof to the server gives back the flag
+After all that, sending the generated proof to the server gives back the flag
 ```txt
 MOCA{k1dding_m3?_tw0_p1u5_tw0_1s_f0ur_WTF!!?!}
 ```